 At the Institute Learning Lab, we think that more important for students than learning to do research is personal growth and wisdom.
 We think that more important for the world than teaching everyone how to do value-free research is having millions of people studying how to create an ecological civilization without which the human future looks very bleak.
 We hope we can find ways to involve local educational institutions individually and collectively in serious discussion of their responsibility to students, humanity, and the entire world.

-Three Sessions Exploring the Connections
+Three Sessions Exploring the Impulse to Find

 Six Sessions Covering the Core Concepts